-

 Here’s what happened in crypto today

-by Cointelegraph by Cointelegraph on October 28, 2024 at 8:51 pm
+by Cointelegraph by Cointelegraph on February 9, 2025 at 10:20 pm

 Need to know what happened in crypto today?
 Here is the latest news on daily trends and events impacting Bitcoin price, blockchain, DeFi, NFTs, Web3 and crypto regulation.